PythonAberdeen/user_group/README.md

 ## Past Events

-[Previous months'](/previous) challenge problems are also available.
+Previous months' challenge problems are available above on the user_group repo grouped by year.

 [Beginner-friendly Challenge Problems](beginner.md) are listed here.